m-kruth/garb_db/README.md

 ## Garb-db is simple to debug

-The source code is less than 30 lines, so their are very few possible errors to deal with.
+The source code is less than 30 lines, so there are very few possible errors to deal with.